 Nothing says welcome home for the holidays like a big slice of homemade pumpkin pie!

-When it comes to Thanksgiving dinner, we always serve up the classics like broccoli rice casserole, turkey, cornbread dressing, pecan pie and of course pumpkin pie from scratch!
+When it comes to Thanksgiving dinner, we always serve up the classics like broccoli rice casserole, turkey, cornbread dressing, pecan pie and of course best pumpkin pie recipe from scratch!
 It’s just one of those must-have recipes to make during the holidays.

 This classic dessert starts out with a delicious homemade pie crust that’s tender and flaky.
 The luscious pumpkin pie filling is rich and creamy with just the right amount of sweetness and warm spices.